pawanpyakurels/lineFollower/README.md

 The code and circuit diagram has been provided for lineFollower robot in this repository.
 The circuit diagram is best viewed when downloaded.
-You can always ask question by clicking visiting issues section.
+You can always ask question by visiting issues section.